-- a) During any Competition, a Driver is not authorised to change from one car to another. - b) Each Driver may only be nominated to drive one car. - c) A change of Driver may only take place before the start of qualifying and with the consent of the Clerk of the Course. - d) Any changes in the Driver order once published may only be authorised by the Clerk of the Course following the submission of a written request from the Competitor.
+- a.
+During any Competition, a Driver is not authorised to change from one car to another. - b.
+Each Driver may only be nominated to drive one car. - c.
+A change of Driver may only take place before the start of qualifying and with the consent of the Clerk of the Course.
+Motorsport UK Regulation D.25.1.12 applies. - d.
+Any changes in the Driver order once published may only be authorised by the Clerk of the Course following the submission of a written request from the Competitor.
 Such an authorisation will only be given in exceptional circumstances or in cases of force majeure.
-Failure to abide by the declared qualifying Driver order or race start Driver order will be reported to the Clerk of the Course who may issue penalties in accordance with the NCR . - e) After the start of qualifying, any Driver changes will only be accepted in cases of force majeure and subject to the approval of the Clerk of the Course, who may impose any restrictions, conditions or penaltiesin accordance with the NCR. - f) If a full season entry changes both Drivers, it will have an additional five seconds compensation time added to its mandatory pit stop time in the first race after the change.
-Compensation time will be added to the relevant minimum pit stop time for the car concerned in accordance with Article 20.2, subject to the exception specified in that Article.
+Failure to abide by the declared qualifying Driver order or race start Driver order will be reported to the Clerk of the Course who may issue penalties in accordance with the NCR. - e.
+After the start of qualifying, any Driver changes will only be accepted in cases of force majeure and subject to the approval of the Clerk of the Course, who may impose any restrictions, conditions or penalties in accordance with the NCR.
+Motorsport UK Regulation D.25.1.13 applies. - f.
+Any change of season driver lineup, at any time during the season, must be approved by the Sporting Board (see Article 10.2) and may be subject to a penalty.